 Some of the sport’s greats have won multiple F1 races on this track, including Alain Prost, Mika Hakkinen and Michael Schumacher.

-In 2020 Austria will actually host the first two races of the season, the first officially known as the Austrian Grand Prix and the second the Styrian Grand Prix.
+In 2020 and 2021 Austria hosted two races back-to-back, the official Austrian Grand Prix and a second known as the Styrian Grand Prix.

 Red Bull Ring Map